zcohenld/USNA_WRCE_V2.4_Backups/README.md

-# Backup of USNA WCE Voron V2.4 350m Printer
+# Backup of USNA WRCE Voron V2.4 350m Printer
 Voron V2.4 printer built for the WRCE group at the U.S. Naval Academy Built from an LDO rev. C kit